 If you believe you or anyone else is in immediate danger, call 911 or Public Safety at 717-245-1111.

-Typically, the Title IX coordinator or other staff member will contact the complainant and invite the complainant to meet and explore resolution options and review accommodations and/or support services.
+After you file a report with the college, the Title IX Coordinator or other TIX Office staff member will contact the complainant and invite them to meet and explore resolution options and review resources and/or available support services.

 Advisor of Choice